EdwinLi09/Pong/README.md

-# Pong
-- Developed an interactive Pong Game utilizing the Pygame library, featuring game physics, collision detection, and user interface design.
-- Implemented event loops and keyboard inputs for accurate paddle control to optimize user interaction.
+This project is an interactive Pong game developed using the Pygame library.
+It features realistic game physics, collision detection, and a user-friendly interface.
+The game includes event loops that keyboard inputs for precise paddle control, ensuring an optimal user experience.
+Some of the features include:

-- Built using Python and Object-Oriented Programming on Visual Code Studio.
+1. Accurate simulation of ball and paddle movements.
+2. Strong collision detection for an ideal gameplay experience.
+3. Built-in and responsive interface for enhanced user interation
+4. Smooth and accurate paddle control through well-implemented event loops and keyboard inputs.

+Technical Details
+1. Python
+2. Pygame
+3. Object-Oriented Programming (OOP)
+4. Visual Studio Code